eloots/Pi-Akka-Cluster/installProgressMonitor/README.md

 base64 test > test_encoded
 ```

-- If you file needs to be integrate in a SD image, transfer the file `test_encoded` to the laptop and add it to the `cloud-init` yaml file like here:
+- If your file needs to be integrate in a SD image, transfer the file `test_encoded` to the laptop and add it to the `cloud-init` yaml file like here:

 ```
   - encoding: b64